The-AVR/AVR-2022/content/en/flight-controller-setup-and-calibration/sensors/_index.md

 ## Gyroscope

-The gyroscope is an important sensor that will be used to keep your VRC drone level when hovering.
+The gyroscope is an important sensor that will be used to keep your AVR drone level when hovering.
 Now that the compass calibration is complete you will click on Gyroscope to being the process.
 This will be much easier than compass calibration!
-Make sure your VRC drone is on a level surface and click Ok.
+Make sure your AVR drone is on a level surface and click Ok.

 ![](qgc_gyro_setup.png)